jouni/j-elements/docs/teleporting-element.md

 # Teleporting Element <maturity-badge deprecated>(Deprecated)</maturity-badge>

+> This utility is deprecated.
+Consider using `PortalElement` instead, which is an improved iteration of the same concept.

 A teleporting element can escape any stacking context, by moving itself directly under the `<body>` element when set “visible”.

 Moving the element under the `<body>` element is needed if any of the original parent elements create a clipping stacking context.
 Some libraries call this a “portal element” or “hoisting” an element under the `<body>`.